Skjerstad Municipality

 Skjerstad ([ˈʂæ̀ːʂtɑ]) is a former municipality in Nordland county, Norway.
 The 465 km2 municipality existed from 1838 until its dissolution in 2005.
-The municipality generally encompassed the area around the Misværfjorden in what is now Bodø Municipality, although it originally was much larger, also including the entire present-day Fauske Municipality.
-The administrative centre of Skjerstad municipality was the village of Misvær.
+The area is now part of Bodø Municipality in the traditional district of Salten.
+The administrative centre was the village of Misvær.
+Another village in the municipality was the village of Skjerstad where Skjerstad Church was located.
+The municipality generally encompassed the area around the Misværfjorden, although it originally was much larger, also including the entire present-day Fauske Municipality.

-History
+Prior to its dissolution in 2005, the 465 km2 municipality was the 216th largest by area out of the 434 municipalities in Norway.
+Skjerstad Municipality was the 408th most populous municipality in Norway with a population of about 1,030.
+The municipality's population density was 2.2 PD/km2 and its population had decreased by 15.8% over the previous 10-year period.

+General information

-The municipality of Skjerstad was established on 1 January 1838 (see formannskapsdistrikt).
+The municipality of Skjerstad was established on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1905, most of Skjerstad Municipality located on the north side of the Skjerstadfjorden (population: 4,646) was separated to form the new Fauske Municipality.
-In 1949, a small district of Skjerstad (population: 10) was transferred to neighboring Saltdal Municipality.
+In 1949, a small district of Skjerstad Municipality (population: 10) was transferred to neighboring Saltdal Municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the small area of Skjerstad on the north side of the fjord (population: 224) was transferred to neighboring Bodin Municipality.
-On 1 January 2005, the municipality of Skjerstad was merged with Bodø Municipality to form a new, larger Bodø Municipality.
-Just prior to the merger (in 2002), the population of Skjerstad was 1,080.
+On 1 January 1963, the small area of Skjerstad Municipality on the north side of the fjord (population: 224) was transferred to neighboring Bodin Municipality.
+On 1 January 2005, Skjerstad Municipality was merged with Bodø Municipality to form a new, larger Bodø Municipality.
+Just prior to the merger (in 2004), the population of Skjerstad Municipality was 1,030.